semuona/BikEEE/README.md

 # Comments

-Spent little more time then expected as it was my first attempt parse CVS file.
+Spent little more time then expected as it was my first attempt parse CSV file.
 Was little tricky at first but also very exciting.
-Regarding validation and CVS file layout, had to refresh my memory with array methods, witch was great!
+Regarding validation and CSV file layout, had to refresh my memory with array methods, witch was great!

 Due to lack of time, I couldn't write tests to check if my function to find most popular bikes works.
 It also got tricky as I used context and even when i debugged screen, content was not showing.